pinakin553/Terraform/README.md

-terraform destroy    # Tear down infrastructure terraform state      # Manage Terraform state terraform taint      # Force recreation of a resource
+terraform destroy    # Tear down infrastructure terraform state      # Manage Terraform state terraform taint      # Force recreation of a resource terraform show       # To analyse what exactly changed
 ```

 ### 📂 How do you manage state for large-scale applications?